Controlled Gate Networks: Theory and Application to Eigenvalue Estimation: Abstract

 \section{Abstract}

-We introduce a new scheme for quantum circuit design called controlled gate networks.
+{ We introduce a new scheme for quantum circuit design called controlled gate networks.
 Rather than trying to reduce the complexity of individual unitary operations, the new strategy is to toggle between all of the unitary operations needed with the fewest number of gates.
-We illustrate our approach using two examples.
-The first example is a variational subspace calculation for a two-qubit system.
-We demonstrate an approximately five-fold reduction in the number of two-qubit gates required for computing inner products and Hamiltonian matrix elements.
-The second example is estimating the eigenvalues of a two-qubit Hamiltonian via the Rodeo Algorithm \cite{Choi:2020pdg} using a specific class of controlled gate networks called controlled reversal gates.
-Again, a five-fold reduction in the number of two-qubit gates is demonstrated.
+We present the general theory of controlled gate networks and show that, under quite general conditions, it can significantly reduce the number of two-qubit gates needed to produce linear combinations of unitary operators.
+The first example we consider is a variational subspace calculation for a two-qubit system.
+The second example is estimating the eigenvalues of a two-qubit Hamiltonian via the rodeo algorithm \cite{Choi:2020pdg} using operators that we call controlled reversal gates.
 We use the Quantinuum H1-2 and IBM Perth devices to realize the quantum circuits.
-Our work demonstrates that controlled gate networks are a useful tool for reducing gate complexity in quantum algorithms for quantum many-body problems.
+The third example is the application of controlled gate networks to the controlled time evolution of a free nucleon on a three-dimensional lattice.
+For all of the examples, we show very substantial reductions in the number of two-qubit gates required.
+Our work demonstrates that controlled gate networks are a useful tool for reducing gate complexity in quantum algorithms for quantum many-body problems such as those relevant to nuclear physics.}